core-wg/resource-directory/draft-ietf-core-resource-directory.md

 specification MUST have an equivalent serialization in the application/link-format content format.

-## Base URI Discovery {#discovery}
+## URI Discovery {#discovery}

-Before an endpoint can make use of an RD, it must first know the RD's address and port, and the base URI information for its REST API.
-This section defines discovery of the RD and its base URI using the well-known interface of the CoRE Link Format {{RFC6690}}.
+Before an endpoint can make use of an RD, it must first know the RD's address and port, and the URI path information for its REST APIs.
+This section defines discovery of the RD and its URIs using the well-known interface of the CoRE Link Format {{RFC6690}}.
 It is however expected that RDs will also be discoverable via other methods depending on the deployment.

-Discovery of the RD base URI is performed by sending either a multicast or unicast GET request to `/.well-known/core` and including a Resource Type (rt) parameter {{RFC6690}} with the value "core.rd" in the query string.
-Likewise, a Resource Type parameter value of "core.rd-lookup\*" is used to discover the base URI for RD Lookup operations, and "core.gp" is used to discover the base URI for RD Group operations.
-Upon success, the response will contain a payload with a link format entry for each RD function discovered, indicating the base URI of the RD function returned and the corresponding Resource Type.
+Discovery of the RD URI paths is performed by sending either a multicast or unicast GET request to `/.well-known/core` and including a Resource Type (rt) parameter {{RFC6690}} with the value "core.rd" in the query string.
+Likewise, a Resource Type parameter value of "core.rd-lookup\*" is used to discover the base URI for RD Lookup operations, and "core.gp" is used to discover the URI path for RD Group operations.
+Upon success, the response will contain a payload with a link format entry for each RD function discovered, indicating the URI path of the RD function returned and the corresponding Resource Type.
 When performing multicast discovery, the multicast IP address used will depend on the scope required and the multicast capabilities of the network.